Sachin666/JavaScript-Projects/46 - Drag N Drop/readme.md

-## Form Validator (Intro Project)

-Simple client side form validation.
-Check requird, length, email and password match

-## Project Specifications
+## Drag N Drop

+Simple Drag N Drop Project
-- Create form UI
+- Create UI
-- Show error messages under specific inputs
-- checkRequired() to accept array of inputs
-- checkLength() to check min and max length
-- checkEmail() to validate email with regex
-- checkPasswordsMatch() to match confirm password
+- Drag the Image and Drop it on Specific Element
+- Hovered UI on Start and End of Drag N Drop